Viral Video Shows Blake Griffin Joining Fans In Chanting ‘Ref, You Suck’ During Pistons Game 4 Loss

 — Giannis Wobtetokounmpo (@WorldWideWob) April 23, 2019

+“Last night was a pretty good example of the type of team Milwaukee is,” Griffin said.

+“Not only do they have weapons, but they use their weapons really well and they’ve designed a team that ream complements each other and Giannis (Antetokounmpo).”

-Blake Griffin never got a chance to express his disappointment at the conclusion of the game.
-The Pistons big man fouled out with a little more than three minutes remaining in the contest.
+Blake Griffin never got a chance to express his disappointment at the conclusion Game 4.
+The Pistons big man fouled out with a little more than seven minutes remaining in the contest.